 The employer representative may assign a court reporter

 to temporary service

-outside his own circuit, but within the jurisdiction of the employer
+outside his or her own circuit, but within the jurisdiction of the employer

-representative, with the consent of the chief judge of his circuit.
+representative, with the consent of the chief judge.

 A court reporter shall be paid travel expenses incurred in connection with

-his official duties during such periods of temporary assignment.
+his or her official duties during such periods of temporary assignment.

 Expense vouchers shall be submitted to the employer representative for approval.

-The expense vouchers or claims submitted to the employer representative shall have
+The expense vouchers or claims submitted to the Office of the Comptroller for payment shall have

 the signed approval of the chief judge of the circuit in